 It is my honour to support clients in their healing using a trauma-informed, client-centred perspective.
-For me, doing my job well means supporting individuals, couples, families, and groups with the best possible tools as they navigate their journeys.
+For me, doing my job well means supporting individuals with the best possible tools as they navigate their journeys.

 Some areas in which I can offer personalized support are: